LyxiaW/ISMB/junior.md

 *For students  aged  7 – 12 years – Grouped in small age appropriate classes.*

-Pianorama Junior Music Course comprises all the elements required to develop musical and technical skills for the young beginner.
-The curriculum is specifically written to encompass a wide range of musical activity, which enables concentration levels to be kept at the optimum during the lesson.
-A focus on developing a musical ear accelerates the process of achievement.
-Our classrooms are equipped with a digital piano for each student in the classroom, as well as a full range of percussion instruments.
-Magnetic music boards for all students simplify theoretical work and all piano pieces are learnt with the additional support of speed variable backing tracks.
-Our teachers are qualified both musically and in teaching young students.

 <img src="images/18121242_1945394909069149_8174843808573398308_o.jpg" alt="ismbondi" width="600" height="400">

 In each 45 minute weekly lesson, the students experience the following: